a-for-short/a-for-short/README.md

 ## Hi there 👋

 I'm a physical chemistry student who likes to code in spare time.
 Not that I've created anything though.
-Very interested in quntum computing -- currently trying to channel my research there
+Very interested in quantum computing -- currently trying to channel my research there